ckeditor/ckeditor4-docs/docs/features/spellcheck/README.md

 ## Supported Languages

-By default the WebSpellChecker solutions support 17 languages for spell checking: American English, British English, Brazilian Portuguese, Canadian English, Canadian French, Danish, Dutch, Finnish, French, German, Greek, Italian, Norwegian Bokmal, Portuguese, Spanish, Swedish and Ukrainian.
-Grammar checking is available for 15 of them &mdash; there is no grammar checking for Finnish and Norwegian.
+The most popular languages used with WProofreader include: American English, British English, Canadian English, Canadian French, French, German, Italian, Greek, Spanish, Finnish, Danish, Dutch, Portuguese, Swedish, Ukrainian, Norwegian Bokmål, Brazilian Portuguese.
+There are, however, over 160 languages altogether, available for download from the Webspellchecker site.
+Grammar checking is available for over 20 languages.

-There are also over 150 additional languages and specialized dictionaries such as medical and legal available for an additional fee.
+A recent addition to the software are AI-driven tools.
+Smart algorithms employed in the AI-based language dictionaries offer better a far better checking quality, generating proofreading suggestions based on the context of the sentence.
+They provide more suitable suggestions that address mistakes with thrice the accuracy of traditional dictionaries.
+The AI-based support is currently available for English and German.
 You can check the full list [here](https://webspellchecker.com/additional-dictionaries/).

 ## Customization Options